King's Lynn: Middle Ages

 Lynn originated on a constricted site south of where the River Great Ouse now discharges into the Wash.
 Development began in the early 10th century, but the place was not recorded until the early 11th century.
 Until the early 13th century, the Great Ouse emptied via the Wellstream at Wisbech.
 After its redirection, Lynn and its port gained significance and prosperity.

 In 1101, Bishop Herbert de Losinga of Thetford began to build the first medieval town between the rivers Purfleet to the north and Mill Fleet to the south.
 He commissioned St Margaret's Church and authorised a market to be held on Saturday.
 Trade built up along the waterways that stretched inland; the town expanded between the two rivers.

-Lynn's 12th-century Jewish community was exterminated in the widespread massacres of 1189.
+Lynn's 12th-century Jewish community was wiped out in the widespread massacres of 1189.

 During the 14th century, Lynn ranked as England's most important port.
 It was seen to be as vital to England in the Middle Ages as Liverpool was during the Industrial Revolution.
 Sea trade with Europe was dominated by the Hanseatic League of ports; the transatlantic trade and the rise of England's western ports began only in the 17th century.
 The Trinity Guildhall was rebuilt in 1421 after a fire.
 Walls entered by the South Gate and East Gate were erected to protect the town.
 It retains two former Hanseatic League warehouses: Hanse House of 1475 and Marriott's Warehouse, in use between the 15th and 17th centuries.
 These are the only remaining buildings of the Hanseatic League in England.
+The town was designated a Royal Port by King John.